Kansas Jayhawks football: Heisman voting

+The Jayhawks have never had a Heisman Trophy winner.
+Three players, however, have received votes.
+Quarterback David Jaynes is the only Heisman finalist in program history, losing to Penn State running back John Cappelletti.

 Ring of Honor members

 The Ring of Honor is located atop the northern bowl at Memorial Stadium and is intended to honor Kansas All-Americans and others who have made a significant on-field contribution to the football program.
 They are listed in the order in which they were inducted.